The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Numerical Method

 \subsection{Halo Selection Criteria}

-A halo is identified to be of interest in our DM-only runs from its merger history and spin at the onset of atomic cooling.
-We selected eight haloes which primarily grew through accretion, major mergers or a combination of the two.
-Here, we define a major merger to be the collision of two haloes with a mass ratio of 1/5 or more.
-These haloes were also selected to span their likely range of spin parameters, $\lambda$, defined as \citep{pb69,bul01}
+We initially selected 20 haloes from our DM-only runs that reached masses of at least 10$^7$ \Ms\ by $z \sim$ 14 - 20.
+From this set we chose only eight haloes for resimulation because of their merger histories and spin parameters at the onset of atomic cooling.
+They primarily grew through accretion, major mergers or some combination of the two, where a major merger is defined to be the collision of two haloes with a mass ratio of 1/5 or more.
+They were also chosen so that they spanned the likely range of spin parameters, $\lambda$, for atomically-cooled haloes, where $\lambda$ is \citep{pb69,bul01}

 Here, $L$, $R$, and $M$ are the angular momentum, virial radius and virial mass of the halo, respectively.
-Values for $\lambda$ for all eight haloes are listed in Table~\ref{tab:halostats}.
+Values for $\lambda$ for all eight haloes are listed in Table~\ref{tab:haloestats}.
+The remainder of the 20 haloes were discarded for having merger histories similar to those in our final set.
 We save outputs at redshift intervals $\Delta z =$ 0.5 from $z =$ 25 - 15, use Rockstar to locate positions, masses and velocities of the haloes in each redshift bin, and then port them to ytree \citep{ytree} to build merger trees.
 Assembly histories for these haloes, designated 1, 2, 8, 10, 12, 16, 19 and 20, are shown in Figure~\ref{fig:trees}.
 The trees extend from $z =$ 25 at the bottom to $z =$ 15 at the top in increments $\Delta z =$ 0.5.
 Each circle represents an ancestor of the final halo and has a radius proportional to its logarithmically-scaled mass.
 This proportionality varies between haloes in Figure~\ref{fig:trees} so the same circle radius in different trees does not imply the same mass.
 The main progenitor line is marked in red.

 Halo 12 is an example of a halo that has grown primarily by accretion while halo 16 has three major mergers.
 The others lie somewhere between these two extremes.
 Most of the haloes have lines of low-mass haloes in their ancestry, visible as the long vertical black tails with small black dots along them.
 Halo 1 grows slowly at early times but then suddenly rises in mass at $z =$ 17.5 because of a surge in accretion and a merger.
 Halo 2 has the highest accretion rate of the sample but does not begin to cool before reaching a mass of 8.47 $\times$ 10$^7$ \Ms\ at $z =$ 14.5, likely because of turbulence driven by rapid infall.
 Halo 8 begins to cool at the earliest times at a mass of 1.15 $\times$ 10$^7$ \Ms\ at $z =$ 20.4.